mattes3/ddd-video-club/.kilocode/rules/memory-bank/product.md

 - **Testability in Layered Architectures**: By using ports and adapters, the project shows how to mock infrastructure (e.g., databases, event buses) for integration testing without affecting domain logic.

 ## How It Should Work
-The application operates as a monorepo with distinct bounded contexts (Movies, Rental, Pricing, Accounting) and infrastructure modules (Database, Event Bus, Reverse Proxy, Frontend).
+The application operates as a monorepo with distinct bounded contexts (Movies, Rental, Pricing, Accounting) and infrastructure modules (Database, Event Bus, Reverse Proxy, Frontend), orchestrated via a single root docker-compose.yml for Docker deployment.

-1. **Movie Browsing and Selection**: Users view a catalog of movies (pre-populated with demo data: Matrix, Notting Hill, Bourne Identity) via the React frontend.
-Movies are fetched from the Movies service's REST API, which queries the PostgreSQL database through a repository adapter.
+1. **Movie Browsing and Selection**: Users view a catalog of movies (pre-populated with demo data: Matrix, Notting Hill, Bourne Identity) via the static React frontend served by nginx behind Caddy.
+Movies are fetched from the Movies service's REST API (/api/movies), which queries the PostgreSQL database through a repository adapter.

 2. **Renting a Movie**: Selecting "Rent now" opens a dialog to choose rental duration.
 The Rental service creates a Rental entity, persists it, and publishes a `MOVIE_RENTED` event to the RabbitMQ event bus.